Eleanor Roosevelt supposedly uttered “Poor Niagara” upon seeing Iguazu Falls Argentina.

 You have direct access to the park and the falls by just walking along the path past the swimming pool.
 We were in the park at 8 am when it opened and had the park all to ourselves, enjoying views of the falls with no other tourists blocking our views, it was priceless.

 Wildlife was more active before the heat of the day set in and they disappeared into the forest.
 We could easily walk back to the hotel for lunch and lie by the pool before going back in for the afternoon.

 From our balcony we watched the morning fog lift with a direct view of the falls.
 If it’s within your budget, don’t think twice about staying at the Melia.

 What to Pack for Iguazu

-With the kilometers and kilometers of paths within the park, pack comfortable shoes.
+- With the kilometers and kilometers of paths within the park, pack comfortable walking shoes.
 But you’re going to get wet, it’s inevitable, so bring shoes and clothes that can wet.
 Teva Sandals are always a great option because they’ll also give you good grip and traction.
 The catwalks can get slippery.
-KEEN and Chaco are also good choices.

 - A water bottle, the jungle days get hot.
 I really like S’well bottles and never leave home without one.
 It keeps your water cold for 24 hours so it’s always fresh, and the insulation also prevents condensation (keeping the rest of your bag dry).

 - Protection from the sun: sunscreen, a hat, & sunglasses.